SriD647/Agenda-Planner-WEB-API/README.md

 ``Mongo is lit!``<br>

-The former indicate the server is up and running and the latter indicates you are successfully connected to the database.
+The former indicates the server is up and running and the latter indicates you are successfully connected to the database.

 ---
 ## <u>**List of API requests**</u> <br>